- There was no shortage of smiling faces at the Camp Wayne Girls' campus this week.

 The campers will always have their work of art as a token of their time at camp.

-Page 2 of 2 - Another popular activity is swimming in the lake.
+Another popular activity is swimming in the lake.
 After passing a swimming test, the campers take to the water to experience a giant slide and water trampoline.

 Campers can also learn to play an instrument, like Emmerich did.